Services

 CCEG NEWS

 Clun Town Council with Chapel Lawn has agreed a Biodiversity Policy.
 All Town and Parish councils have been advised by DEFRA to have a policy and we used a nationally produced template for this.
 The group used their stall at Clun Show as an opportunity to talk to Clun residents about their views.
-Many of the actions in the action plan are already underway but the group is concerned to work specifically on public engagement as lack of information about local activities was highlighted in the small survey.
-Our next local event will be on Sunday 28th September 2025.
+Many of the actions in the action plan are already underway but the group is concerned to work specifically on public engagement as lack of information about local activities and what people can do themselves was highlighted in the small survey.
+Our local event to address this will be on Sunday 28th September 2025.
 This will include a community habitat mapping exercise and information about a range of environmental and energy matters.

 Concern about pollution in the River Clun continues with the group joining with Clun Town Council with Chapel Lawn in seeking further action from the Clun River Liaison Group (Environment Agency, Natural England, Severn Trent Water and Shropshire Council).
 The River Monitoring Group is continuing monthly sampling at 7 locations.
 Results have now been calibrated and data analysis is beginning.
 For further information contact Chrissie Verduyn (chrissie.verduyn@btinternet.com).

-Litter picking on the roads into Clun has continued with monthly sessions sessions using new robust road warning signs for safety.
-These were purchased using a small grant from the Clun walking book fund.
-The next sessions will be on April 27th and May 18th.
+We will be removing Himalayan Balsam from the River Clun again this summer.
+Litter picking on the roads into Clun will continue with monthly sessions on April 27th and May 18th.
 Meet at Memorial Hall car park 10am with a high vis jacket and gloves.
 Grabbers and bags (and a high vis jacket if you don’t have one) will be provided.
 Contact Dave Tomlinson for details.

 We have updated our audit of public buildings in Clun.
 A summary appeared in March’s Clun Chronicle.
 Both Memorial Hall and the Clun Museum have been successful in obtain grants for energy survey and the Memorial Hall now has improved insulation and solar PV panels.
 SSCAG are involved in a project with the Decarbonisation Group at St George’s Primary School, Clun.
 The school have been helped using a thermal imaging camera to identify problems with insulation and now have a Salix grant, as part of the Academy Trust for preliminary baseline reports on energy use.
 There is a major new initiative at St George’s Church Clun commencing with replacement of the oil fired system with electric heaters.